-As usual, our conversation eventually shifted onto the subject of my stepfather.
-He was a major influence in all of our lives and quite a dangerous person when he was inebriated.
+As usual, the subject of my stepfather came up.
+He was a major influence in all of our lives, and quite a dangerous person when he was inebriated.
 However, we’d all been through so much that most of his past behavior was more laughable to us now than anything.

-We chuckled as we talked about all the really oddball and dysfunctional things he did throughout our life.
-It’s not that his antics were humorous, they were downright scary when he was drunk (and he was drunk a lot), it’s just that we’d all been to hell and back and were elated to be out of fear, and beyond his control.
+We chuckled as we talked about all the oddball and dysfunctional things he did throughout our life.
+It’s not that his antics were humorous.
+They were actually downright scary when he was drunk (and he was drunk a lot).
+But we’d all been to hell and back with him and were elated to be out of that fear, and beyond his control.

-We all stopped laughing and sat there with our mouths open.
-I forget who said it, but the words spoken were:
+The laughing and sharing stopped and we all sat there with our mouths open.
+I forget who spoke first, but I distinctly remember hearing:

 “He threw a hammer at you?
 You could have died!”

 To my mom, it was just one of the hundreds of “normal” events that happened during her relationship with him.
-That one event to her was like a drop in the ocean compared to what else she had been through in that relationship.
+To her, that one event was like a drop in the ocean compared to what else she had been through in that relationship.

 She could have died that day.

 That realization struck me hard.
-It made me understand something at such a deep level that I will never forget it:
+It made me understand something at such a deep level that I will never forget it.
+I realized:

 Just because it was a miss doesn’t mean it didn’t leave a mark